Substack vs WordPress — Which Blogging Platform is better?

 3. Content management — Easily organize and manage various types of content, including posts, pages, and media.

-WordPress’s versatility makes it good for a wide range of users, from bloggers to large businesses.
+A WordPress site’s versatility makes it good for a wide range of users, from bloggers to large businesses that publish content everywhere.
 However, this flexibility can also sometimes mean a steeper learning curve for beginners compared to more simple to use platforms.
-While WordPress offers more control and customization options, it may require more technical know-how or time investment to fully utilize all of its capabilities.
+While a WordPress site offers more control and customization options, it may require more serious technical knowledge, know-how or time investment to fully utilize all of its capabilities.

-What is the difference between Substack and WordPress?
+What is the difference between Substack vs WordPress?

 When deciding between Substack and WordPress, it’s super important to understand how they stack up against each other in a few areas.
 Here are a few features to highlight: